 In the event that a situation arises, within the Otterbein University Clery geography (On Campus, Public Property, and Non-Campus property, that, in the judgment of the Chief of Police, constitutes an ongoing or continuing threat, a campus wide "timely warning" will be issued.
 The Otterbein Police Department will inform members of the Office of Marketing and Communications who will in turn create and deliver the messages.
 The messages will be sent via the Cardinal Red Alert Emergency Notification System to all students and employees.
-Otterbein students, faculty, and staff are automatically signed up for Cardinal Red Alert, but may opt out by visiting:
+Otterbein students, faculty, and staff are automatically signed up for Cardinal Red Alert.